Special routes of U.S. Route 71: Pineville–Anderson business loop

 Business Loop 71 is an alternate alignment of U.S. Route 71 in southwest Missouri.
 Its northern terminus is at a partial interchange with I-49/US 71 approximately 7 mi north of Anderson.
 Its southern terminus is an at-grade intersection with US 71 and Wolf Den Road (also known as McDonald County Road 71-22B SW) approximately 2 mi south of Pineville.
 In Anderson, Business 71 runs concurrently with Route 59 for approximately 6 mi and Route 76 for 2 mi.
 Business 71 was originally created in 2005 running from 7 mi north of Anderson to 2 mi south of town at an at-grade intersection with US 71.
 In 2007, it was extended along the former US 71 in Pineville after a new freeway section was built bypassing the town.

 Savannah business loop

+Business 71 begins here at Interstate 29 Exit 53 and continues north through Savannah and rejoins US 71 about five miles after US 71 separated from Interstate 29.
+The first two miles of this highway when traveling north are designated as the Randy Bever Memorial Highway.
+This highway connects St. Joseph and Savannah with a north–south divided-highway and is the main street in the commercial district of Savannah.
+After passing North Central Missouri College the highway travels west and northwesterly until it rejoins US 71 in western Nodaway Township of Andrew County.

 Maryville business loop

 Business 71 is a former alignment of US 71 through Maryville, Missouri.
 Running a distance of approximately 5 mi, its southern terminus is at US 71 south of Maryville.
 Its northern terminus is an intersection with US 71 and US 136 north of Maryville.
+Within the city of Maryville, this road is known as Main Street.